JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 \input{examples/Benchmark.tex}

-- For the LM solver, gradient evaluations count $\#\nabla f$ equals the number of Jacobian–vector and adjoint-Jacobian–vector products.
+- Note that for the LM solver, gradient evaluations count $\#\nabla f$ equals the number of Jacobian–vector and adjoint-Jacobian–vector products.

 All methods successfully reduced the optimality measure below the specified tolerance of $10^{-4}$, and thus converged to an approximate first-order stationary point.
-However, the final objective values differ due to the nonconvexity of the problems.
+Note that, the final objective values differ due to the nonconvexity of the problems.

 - **SVM with $\ell^{1/2}$ penalty:** **R2N** is the fastest, requiring the fewest function and gradient evaluations compared to **TR**.
 However, it requires more proximal evaluations, but these are inexpensive.
+**LM** requires the fewest function evaluations, but many gradient evaluations, and is the slowest.
 - **NNMF with constrained $\ell_0$ penalty:** **TR** is the fastest, and requires a fewer number of function and gradient evaluations than **R2N**. **LM** is competitive in terms of function calls but incurs many Jacobian–vector products; it nevertheless achieves the lowest objective value.

 Additional tests (e.g., other regularizers, constraint types, and scaling dimensions) have also been conducted, and a full benchmarking campaign is currently underway.